Tobias Barske, Chair

 After you take the exam you will be placed in the appropriate world language course according to the following rules.

-- On the basis of the exam the department will grant up to 16 credits for foreign language courses you completed in high school.
+- On the basis of the placement exam the department will grant up to 16 credits for foreign language courses you completed in high school.
 Then you must complete the course into which you are placed with a grade of B- or better to receive the retroactive credits.

 - The department may also grant credit for language proficiency you have gained through nonacademic means.
 After you take the placement exam you must complete the course into which you are placed with a grade of B- or better to receive credit for prerequisite courses which you have not taken formally.